epics-modules/lua/documentation/epicsFunction.md

         Returns a table representing an asynPortDriver object.
-You can read to and write to keys in the table and the table will try to resolve the names as asyn parameters, calling the correct get or set XXXParam function based on the asynParamType of the parameter.
+You can read to and write to keys in the table and the table will try to resolve the names as asyn parameters, calling readParam or writeParam as necessary.

         portName  [string]   - A registered asynPortDriver port name